ooici/coverage-model/README.md

 #Installation
 **Ensure you are in a virtualenv prior to running the steps below**

+***NOTE**: The repository uses submodules for dependent OOI-CI projects.
+For more information on submodules, refer [here](http://git-scm.com/book/en/Git-Tools-Submodules)*

 From the *coverage-model* directory, run the following commands: